 These works are a series of 84" square paintings.
 Most were created by dropping or throwing canvas covered ropes onto flat canvas laid out on the floor.
 The thrown rope acted as a catalyst for the image, bringing it into being through elements of chance and play.
 They are acrylic, charcoal, and pencil on unstretched canvas.

-Point is an installation of spiral shaped canvases sewn and installed in clusters of varying sizes.
+Peak is an installation of spiral shaped canvases sewn and installed in clusters of varying sizes.
 Each spiral began as a painting, generally oil or acrylic.
 The painting was cut into a spiral shape and sewn back together creating the three dimensional forms you see.
 The largest of the canvases were 84" squares creating spirals slightly smaller than their original size.

 Collapse is composed of more than 13 spiral shapes cut from 54" wallpaper squares.
 The dimensions and form of the installed work vary at each installation.